John Baxter (explorer): Baxter's grave and memorial

 Eyre and Wylie were unable to dig a grave for Baxter because of sheet rock in that locality.
 His body was left wrapped in a blanket.
 In the late 1920s the Western Australian Historical Society organised an expedition to locate Baxter's remains.
 His scattered bones were discovered approximately 3 km from the coastal cliffs.
 Those cliffs are officially named the Baxter Cliffs.
 Baxter's memorial is a concrete pillar erected in 1930 with a brass plaque reading "John Baxter, (explorer), The Companion Of, John Edward Eyre, Was Killed Here By Natives, April 29th 1841".

 The memorial can be accessed by 4-wheel-drive from Caiguna road house.
 It is approximately 35 km to Baxter's memorial and a further 5 km to Baxter's Lookout (cliffs).
 The landscape is flat and vegetation stunted.
 An overnight stay at Baxter's Lookout gives a feel for the expedition's predicament.

+Eyre's expedition was dramatised in the 1962 Australian radio play Edward John Eyre by Colin Thiele.